wkdwilliams/radicalPHP/README.md

 # RadicalPHP Framework
-A lightweight, easy-to-use PHP framework for rapid application development
+A lightweight, easy-to-use PHP framework for rapid application development.

+To see this framework in action, visit [https://blog.lewiswilliams.info/](https://blog.lewiswilliams.info/)

 ## Folder Structure